armadillu/ofxTimeMeasurements/ReadMe.md

 ##KEYBOARD COMMANDS
-*	OF_KEY_PAGE_DOWN to toggle all time measurings, and the drawing of the widget
+*	OF_KEY_PAGE_DOWN to toggle all time measuring, and the drawing of the widget
 * 	'T' when widget is visible (enabled) to get into interactive mode.
 * 	When in interactive mode:
 	* Up / Down keys to select, Left / Right keys to expand/collapse the sample tree